-What is the organization plans for CCVIP and what will be of the benefits of this apporach?
-As we mentioned at the Taneytown Business Breakfast, we are forming a IRS Code 501(c)(3) non-profit organization called the Carroll County Veterans Independence Project, Inc. (CCVIP).
-We’ve already filed with the State (MD) and forwarded our application to the IRS for final approval.
+What is the organization plans for CCVIP and what will be of the benefits of this approach?
+We have formed a IRS Code 501(c)(3) non-profit organization called the Carroll County Veterans Independence Project, Inc. (CCVIP).
 Perhaps the major benefit is our non-profit status will exempt us from taxation on funding sources.
 While there are Federal and State guidelines by which non-profit organizations must abide, we believe this is the best option for our purposes.

 Will the CCVIP be seeking support from privatelyowned business?
 Yes.
 We’re beginning to get the word out about our project and initial response has been most positive.
 As we expand our marketing, we’re very confident more and more businesses, especially those who are veteran-owned and/or veteran-friendly in terms of hiring, and many others will support us in multiple ways.
 In addition, we’re joining the Carroll County Chamber of Commerce, joining hundreds of local businesses, and taking advantage of the increased interaction with those businesses to solicit mutually beneficial support.